 What Motivates Our Recreational Gambling Experience?

 Intrinsic motivation refers to behavior that is driven by internal rewards.
 It’s something that arises within the individual because the behavior is naturally satisfying.
 This contrasts with extrinsic motivation, which involves a behavior to earn external rewards.

 ADT is built on extrinsic rewards – comped dining, entertainment, and free slot play.
-The physical casino also offers extrinsic motivation: sounds, chair comfort, colors, and casino design to offer some form of the endorphin release.
+The physical casino also offers extrinsic motivation: sounds, chair comfort, colors, and casino design to offer endorphin release.
 Even the scent of casino air is sometimes artificially enhanced for the gambler’s benefit.

 Average Daily Theoretical and Intrinsic Motivation